Paul Pelosi discharged from hospital after hammer attack

 Mr Pelosi had surgery to repair a skull fracture and injuries to his right arm and hands after the assault.

-He was clubbed by an intruder last Friday at the San Francisco home.
+He was struck by an intruder last Friday at the San Francisco home.

 Mrs Pelosi, a California congresswoman, said in a statement that her husband's recovery continued following his release from Zuckerberg San Francisco General Hospital.